iterative/dvc.org/content/docs/user-guide/integrations/huggingface.md

 ## Hugging Face Datasets

-[Hugging Face Datasets](https://huggingface.co/docs/datasets/index) is a Python library accessing and sharing datasets.
+[Hugging Face Datasets](https://huggingface.co/docs/datasets/index) is a Python library for accessing and sharing datasets.
 The DVC Python API provides [DVCFileSystem](/doc/api-reference/dvcfilesystem), an fsspec-compatible filesystem which can be used with Hugging Face Datasets to load data from a
 <abbr>DVC project</abbr>.
 Please refer to the Hugging Face